gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

 {% image src="content-filter.png" caption="Gertrude's internet filter" alt="Mac content filter" /%}

-Your users will be able to access a screen showing all of the blocked requests:
+Your children will be able to access a screen showing all of the blocked requests:

 {% image src="network-requests-window.png" caption="You can view every blocked request" alt="Mac website blocker" /%}